mikael-ros/minecraft-on-marp/readme.md

 ## Preview
 ### Main menu
+(gif)
+It's even got hover effects!
+(side by side comparison)
 ### Other slides
+(first page in section)
+(a page in a section)
+Note the use of the pinging symbol as a page index.
+While it looks best for 25 pages, you can expand it by adding more bars.

 ## How to use
 > Note! this theme will likely not work very well together with others.